-- The Company's business model for the such financial assets, is to hold the assets in order to collect contractual cash flows. - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the amount outstanding.
+- The Company's business model for such financial assets, is to hold the assets in order to collect contractual cash flows. - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the amount outstanding.

-Notes to the Interim Condensed Consolidated Financial Statements For the three months ended November 30, 2019 and 2018 (Expressed in Canadian Dollars) (unaudited)
+Notes to the Interim Condensed Consolidated Financial Statements For the three and nine months ended May 31, 2020 and 2019 (Expressed in Canadian Dollars) (unaudited)